Auto Insurance Claim Advice

 Make sure your doctor documents your symptoms

 Psychological injuries are very hard to prove.
-However, they can be successful.
+However, your claim for psychological injuries can be successful.

-The most critical thing to be successful is that these injuries had an actual medical manifestation.
+The most critical thing to consider for a successful claim is if these injuries had an actual medical manifestation.
 You must go to the doctor, mental health provider, physiologists, or someone that could testify that you have suffered this type of injury.

-Psychological injuries are perceived as those people make without any documentation.
+Psychological injuries are perceived as those injuries that people make without any documentation.
 Anyone can claim that they cannot sleep or they are in constant fear of something.

-If you are in this situation, you must go to a doctor to diagnose you and to get your symptoms documented in paper.
-Then, you must look for a good physiologist that can diagnose and assess your injury.
+If you are in this situation, you must go to a doctor for a diagnosis and then have your symptoms documented in writing.
+You must look for a good physiologist that can diagnose and assess your injury.

-You will be looking at what future treatment the psychological will require.
-Make sure the suggested future treatment is documented by you doctor.
+You will be looking at what future treatments the psychological injury will require.
+Make sure the suggested future treatment is documented by your doctor.

-Claim adjusters will imply that most psychological are fixed on their own by simply resting.
-If you have a medical doctor showing that your injury will require more than just rest, you will ensure you are compensated accurately.
+Claim adjusters will imply that most psychological injuries can be cured simply by resting.
+If your medical doctor has proper documentation to show that your injury will require more than just rest, you can be sure that you will be compensated accurately.

 Most psychological injuries and issues could be treated with medicine.
-If your doctor diagnoses medicine, make sure you buy it.
-If the insurance company can prove that you did not take the medicine diagnosed, then they will argue that you failed to follow your doctor’s advice.
+If your doctor prescribes medicine, make sure you buy it.
+If the insurance company can prove that you did not take the medicine prescribed to you, then they will argue that you failed to follow your doctor’s advice.

-The most important thing to remember is that whatever your psychological injuries are; they must be documented by a doctor.
-Many adjusters and juries want to see more than testimony regarding someone’s fear and psychological well being.
+The most important thing to remember is that whatever your psychological injuries are, they must be documented by a doctor.
+Many adjusters and juries want to see more than just testimony regarding someone’s fear and psychological well-being.

 It is helpful to keep a journal of your condition.
-If you have trouble sleeping, driving, have a lot of anxiety, and just are not yourself, then you need to write it down.
+If you have trouble sleeping, driving, have a lot of anxiety, and are just not yourself, then you need to write it down.
 Write dates and times.
-These will help your doctor (and attorney) when evaluating your injury.
+These will help your doctor (and attorney) evaluate your injury.

 Even if you did this, you must be able to show that there was an actual connection (causation) between the accident and the physiological injury.

-You could have a very well documented claim and could have a respectable medical doctor backing you up.
-However, if you failed to show the causation between the accident and the injury, you case will fall short.
+You could have a well documented claim and could have a respectable medical doctor backing you up; but, if you failed to show the causation between the accident and the injury, your case will fall short.

 If you are considering making this type of claim, please consult with an attorney.
 They can guide you and tell you if your claim has any chance of success.

 Insurance companies are not on your side—talk to a personal injury attorney before you make any decisions!
-Fill the form below or call toll free at (866) 493-7760
+Fill out the form below or call toll free at (866) 493-7760.

 Follow the links below for more information about accident injuries, bodily injury claims, and what to ask when making this type of claim.